Margaret Dunkle

-Margaret Dunkle created Title IX, the legislation that prohibits sex discrimination in schools and colleges receiving federal funding.
+Margaret Dunkle created regulations for Title IX, the legislation that prohibits sex discrimination in schools and colleges receiving federal funding.

 Introduction

 Margaret Claire Dunkle (b.
 1947) was born in Maryland.
 She has a Bachelors from Syracuse University.

 Awards and recognition

 In 2012 Dunkle was inducted into the Maryland Women’s Hall of Fame.
 In 2017 she was selected as one of Maryland’s 100 Top Women.
 She was also the recipient of the American Academy of Pediatrics’ Dale Richmond Award for outstanding achievement in the field of child development and Vice President Al Gore’s “reinventing government” Hammer Award.
 In 2018 she was chosen by the National Women's History Project as one of its honorees for Women's History Month in the United States.